-- The number of four-year universities and colleges with test-optional policies has more than tripled from 288 to 927 since spring 2020.
+- The number of four-year universities and colleges with test-optional policies has nearly doubled from 713 to 1,350 since spring 2020.

-- Fifty-two percent, or 299, of the institutions that adopted test-optional policies during the pandemic are public institutions.
+- Forty-seven percent, or 299, of the institutions that adopted test-optional policies during the pandemic are public institutions.

-- The average tuition of institutions that adopted test-optional policies during the pandemic is $25,256, higher than the average tuition of institutions that did not adopt policies ($19,344) and lower than that of institutions that adopted polices before the pandemic ($30,334).
+- The average tuition of institutions that adopted test-optional policies during the pandemic is $25,256, higher than both the average tuition of institutions that did not adopt policies ($16,514) and institutions that adopted polices before the pandemic ($24,407).

-- Schools that adopted test-optional policies during the pandemic have an average admissions selectivity rate of 64 percent, which is more selective than both the institutions that did not adopt policies (69 percent) and institutions that adopted polices before the pandemic (68 percent).
+- Schools that adopted test-optional policies during the pandemic have an average admission rate of 64 percent, which is more selective than both the institutions that did not adopt policies (67 percent) and institutions that adopted polices before the pandemic (71 percent).

 - Nineteen, or 3 percent, of institutions that adopted test-optional policies during the pandemic are historically Black colleges and universities (HBCUs), representing 30 percent of all HBCUs.

-An increasing number of selective colleges and universities are also dropping standardized test score requirements.
+An increasing number of more selective colleges and universities are also dropping standardized test score requirements.
 Prepandemic test-optional adopters have only a slightly higher selectivity rate than nonadopters, but both have a higher acceptance rate than pandemic adopters.
 And although the policies adopted during the pandemic were primarily implemented to keep applicants safe, maintaining a test-optional policy could increase the number of applicants from different backgrounds.
-The pandemic has also prompted more institutions with lower tuition to adopt test-optional admissions policies.
-The tuition differences between nonadopters and adopters are still large, but the pandemic has increased access to these test-optional institutions, which often have higher graduation rates.
 The expansion of test-optional policies during the pandemic will provide more opportunities for students who are seeking to enter college without standardized test scores and could lead to a more diverse pool of applicants.